SamueleReply/contentstack-cursor-mcp/README.md

 - "Show me entries for the 'blog_post' content type"
 - "Get the entry with UID 'xyz123' from content type 'product' in the development environment"
 - "Create a new blog post entry with title 'My New Post'"
+- "Get all available languages in the stack"
+- "Localize the entry 'xyz123' from content type 'blog_post' to French locale"

 ## Configuration